dotnet/docs-maui/docs/user-interface/images/images.md

 <!-- Valid color values are actually derived from the SKColor struct, rather than Microsoft.Maui.Graphics.Colors. -->
 Color values can be specified in hexadecimal, or as a .NET MAUI color.
 For example, `Color="Red"` is valid.

-At build time, vector images are resized to the correct resolutions for the target platform and device.
-The resulting images, whether vector-based or not, are then added to your app package.
+At build time, images can be resized to the correct resolutions for the target platform and device.
+The resulting images are then added to your app package.

 To stop vector images being resized, set the `Resize` attribute to `false`:

 ```xml
 <MauiImage Include="Resources\Images\logo.png" Resize="false" />
 ```

-> [!NOTE]
-> To force a non-vector image to be resized, set the `Resize` attribute to `true` and optionally set the `BaseSize` attribute.